How the New Legislation on Personal Data Is Changing the Game for Business Leaders

 In a nutshell, virtually all business activities are feeling the impact of the likes of GDPR.

-The influence on supply chains cannot be understated, as businesses have to review and possibly adjust data sharing practices with their third-party supplier, subcontractor, and distributor ecosystems.
+We cannot understate the influence of GDPR on supply chains.
+Businesses have to review and possibly adjust data sharing practices with their third-party supplier, subcontractor, and distributor ecosystems.

-Innovation and new product development managers need to factor in completely new requirements, or otherwise risk being shunned from some markets.
-Data privacy laws are actually the reason why Google had to forgo the launch of a selfie app in some American states.
+Innovation and new product development managers must consider completely new requirements—or risk shunning in some markets.
+After all, data privacy laws are the reason Google had to forgo the launch of a selfie app in some American states.

-Advertising and marketing activities are obviously impacted by the new necessity to document customer information storage and usage and by the need to allow consumers to opt in or out of data collection and processing.
-The same challenges apply to any business that sells products, services or content online — at a time where e-commerce and marketing activities are also preparing for the impending elimination of third-party cookies from Web browsers.
+Advertising and marketing activities are obviously impacted by the new necessity to document customer information storage and usage and allow consumers to opt in or out of data collection and processing.
+The same challenges apply to any business that sells products, services or content online.
+This comes just as e-commerce and marketing activities are also preparing for the impending elimination of third-party cookies from Web browsers.

-And companies that are working in specific lines of business (for example healthcare services providers) are required to comply with industry-specific provisions that enforce even more stringent requirements.
+In specific lines of business (for example healthcare services providers), employees must comply with industry-specific provisions that enforce even more stringent requirements.

-Another significant impact of data privacy regulations for businesses across industries and geographies is increased aversion to technology risk, as data breaches or leaks now come with heftier legal and reputational consequences — on top of the financial and operational harm.
-Accordingly, technology vendors and consulting firms are increasingly scrutinized for their ability to obtain information security management certifications.
+Another significant impact of data privacy regulations for businesses across industries and geographies is increased aversion to technology risk.
+After all, data breaches or leaks now come with heftier legal and reputational consequences — on top of the financial and operational harm.
+Accordingly, technology vendors and consulting firms are under increased scrutiny to obtain information security management certifications.

 However, data protection regulation doesn’t only raise challenges or issues.
 It can also be viewed as a new opportunity to re-establish data management and governance practices on sounder foundations.
 To improve assessment and mitigation of data risk and to optimize IT and data architecture — therefore, creating operational efficiencies and reducing costs.